6 Steps To Writing an Effective Menu for Your Restaurant

 The next thing you’ll want to do is to decide the price of each item on your menu.
 Once again, budget and time is a huge factor in this, and you’ll also need to consider how much the ingredients cost to make a dish.

 As a rule of thumb, most restaurants use a 30-35% increase in food costs, meaning if you spent $1 on ingredients, you’d charge $3.35.
 This can seem expensive but bear in mind you have staff costs and bills on your building, such as electric and gas.

 3. Design Matters

-The final point you’ll want to consider before you start writing is choosing what your menu is going to look like.
-Choose a beautiful, readable font, with a right size and a good background design that will make each item stand out clearly.
+The final point you’ll want to consider before you start writing is choosing what your menu is going to look like with a design that matches your colors and concept.
+Choose a beautiful, readable font, with the right size and a good background design that will make each item stand out clearly.

 4. Writing Your Menu

 With all the prep work done, it’s time to start writing your menu.
 Start by organizing your dishes into sections, such as Starters, Mains, and Desserts, and start listing them out.